 Think about it, how many times have you seen a boring grey balloon?
 Never, right?
 So, any hot air balloon photography should also include some close-ups.

-Get close enough to fill the entire frame with the colourful balloon material.
+Get close enough to fill the entire frame with the colorful balloon material.
 Use a zoom lens for this.
 These abstract photos will look great but also add variety to your portfolio.

 But getting closer also applies to other elements of balloon photography.
 For example, if you are photographing the crew, don’t stand far away and zoom in using a telephoto lens.
 Instead, get close to your subject.